 Most annullable marriages are of short duration and don't result in a lot of joint debts or property.
 If you and your partner managed to acquire property or debts during the term of your marriage, or if you believe you may be entitled to spousal support, filing for divorce may be the better option.
 The court may decline to address these things in an annulment proceeding.
 Many states will not award alimony in annulment proceedings.

 If you decide to file for divorce instead, all 50 states now have some form of no-fault divorce on their books, so you can end the marriage without meeting and proving a lot of requirements and deal with issues of property and spousal support if appropriate.

-If you have any questions concerning divorce or annulment in NJ call Peter Van Aulen, a New Jersey Divorce Lawyer, at (201) 845-7400 for a free 30 minute in office consultation.
+If you have any questions concerning divorce or annulment in NJ call Peter Van Aulen, a New Jersey Divorce Lawyer, at (201) 845-7400 for a free comprehensive in office consultation.